Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 }
 ```

-- [ ] The example element will have 0 margin space around the whole element.
+- [ x ] The example element will have 0 margin space around the whole element.
 The auto value will center align the element horizontally and vertically within its container.

 - [ ] The example element will have 0 margin space on the left and right.
 It will be sized automatically on the top and bottom, which will center align the element within its container.